-Flag and Anthem Day celebrates the country’s “status aparte” on March 18.
+Flag and Anthem Day celebrates the country’s “status aparte” every year on March 18.
 A folkloric production takes place at Plaza Betico Croes in Oranjestad, as well as cultural and sporting events around the island.

 The Hindu New Year’s Eve is more raucous than Times Square.
-Using cymbals, gongs, drums, and fireworks, the Balinese scare away monstrous ogoh-ogohs: huge papier-maché figures representing evil spirits.
-Everyone keeps very quiet the next day, so the spirits can’t find their way back.
+Using cymbals, gongs, drums and fireworks, the Balinese scare away monstrous ogoh-ogohs: huge papier-mâché figures representing evil spirits.
+Everyone keeps very quiet the next day so the spirits can’t find their way back.

 In the Galapagos Islands off Ecuador, March sees the flattest seas and warmest water.
-It’s not peak season, so rates are down — but it is the rainy time of year, a bonus if you prefer an in-bloom landscape to an arid one.
-Note to wildlife photographers: this month, land birds mate, as do sea lions; you’ll also see their pups.
+It’s not peak season, so rates are down, but it is the rainy time of year, a bonus if you prefer an in-bloom landscape to an arid one.
+Note to wildlife photographers: This month, land birds mate, as do sea lions; you’ll also see their pups.

 In Japan, it’s a sure sign that spring has arrived when the country’s national flower starts to bloom.
-Since the famed pink blossoms can only be viewed for two weeks, hanami (blossom viewing) is a big deal throughout the country.
+Since the famed pink blossoms can only be viewed for two weeks, “hanami” (blossom viewing) is a big deal throughout the country.

 Riviera Maya, Mexico

 St. Croix is one of the few islands in the Caribbean where St. Patrick’s Day is celebrated from sun-up to long after sunset in Christiansted with a street parade and live bands.
 Also, all month long, migrating whales can often be spotted along the north shore.
 Creative types will appreciate the Starving Artists Day at Whim Estate when pieces are priced to move.
-Note: March is one of the driest months.
+(Note: March is one of the driest months.)